 2.22 All relevant forms and paperwork with regard to the appointment of, or amendment to contracts, of staff should be sourced from the academy’s HR Manager.

-2.23 All personnel pre employment checks should be completed and relevant clearances obtained for all staff before they start their employment and renewed as per the academy’s personnel policies.
+2.23 All personnel pre-employment checks should be completed and relevant clearances obtained for all staff before they start their employment and renewed as per the academy’s personnel policies.

 2.3 Virement (Budget Transfer) Limits

 2.31 The Headteacher or Business Manager is able to authorise virements between individual cost centres up to a limit of £10,000.
-Virements over this amount are to be referred to the Chair of the Finance and Premises Committee, who has authorisation to approve virements up to a limit of £35,000.
-Authorisations over £35,000 are to be referred to the Finance and Premises Committee.
+Virements over this amount are to be referred to the Chair of the Resources Committee, who has authorisation to approve virements up to a limit of £35,000.
+Authorisations over £35,000 are to be referred to the Resources Committee.

 2.32 All virements, including increases to income, are to be formally recorded.
-All virements over £5,000 must be reported to the Finance and Premises Committee at the next meeting.
+All virements over £5,000 must be reported to the Resources Committee at the next meeting.

 2.4 Bad Debts

 The Finance Manager can authorise minor write offs up to a value of £25.The Headteacher or Business Manager may authorise writing off bad debts up to a value of £1,000.
-Requests for write offs above this amount are to be referred to the Finance and Premises Committee.
-However, all bad debts written off by the Business Manager or Headteacher will be reported to the Finance and Premises Committee at the next meeting.
+Requests for write offs above this amount are to be referred to the Resources Committee.
+However, all bad debts written off by the Business Manager or Headteacher will be reported to the Resources Committee at the next meeting.
 Write offs exceeding £5,000 will require full Governing Body approval.

 2.41 For any write offs above the value in the annual funding letter, authorisation will be required from the Education Funding Agency (EFA).